-- 1. The need and feasibility of early acquisition is cooperatively determined between ENV Planning, the PM and ADOT ROW Group.
+- The need and feasibility of early acquisition is cooperatively determined between ENV Planning, the PM and ADOT ROW Group.
 For early acquisition during project development the need must be demonstrated in a project schedule showing that the timing of offers will be impacted unless early acquisition is utilized. - 2.
 Federally funded stand-alone early acquisition must be programmed in order to move past step 2. - 3.
 The identification of land ownership and ROW plans adequate for acquisition must be developed. - 4.
-The funding to be used for the early acquisition must be identified and type of non-federal funded acquisition determined. - 5.
+The funding to be used for the early acquisition must be identified and the type of non-federal funded acquisition determined. - 5.
 The requirements of 23 CFR 710.501 for the specific type of acquisition are reviewed. - 6.
-Cultural resources reviewed in support of the 23 U.S.C. property review [Section 4(f)]. - 7.
-A State Clearance Memo or Federal CE is completed depending on the type of early acquisition identified.
+Confirm the acquisition does not include Section 4(f) property. - 7.
+A State Clearance Memo or Federal CE is completed depending on the type of early acquisition identified. - 8.
+The project NEPA approval, completed sometime after the early ROW acquisition, incorporates a statement for compliance with the regulation requirements outlined in 23 CFR 710.501 for any non-federal or federally funded early acquisition.
+The following statement is included in the approved project CE as applicable.